richardgill/issue-template-check/docs/python-sdk/examples.md

 You can refer to the [API Reference](https://xata-py.readthedocs.io/en/latest/api.html) for the relevant parameters to each method.

+More examples are available in the [GitHub repository of the SDK](https://github.com/xataio/xata-py/tree/main/examples), including runnable demo apps for the BulkProcessor, pagination of query results, and leveraging transactions.

 ## At a glance

 Below are the parameters passed to the methods in the following examples: